Jeff Skinner: Carolina Hurricanes (2010–2018)

-Buffalo Sabres
+Buffalo Sabres (2018–2024)

 On August 2, 2018, after eight seasons with the Hurricanes, Skinner was traded to the Buffalo Sabres in exchange for Cliff Pu, a second-round selection in the 2019 NHL Entry Draft, a third-Round pick in the 2020 NHL Entry Draft, and a sixth-round pick the same draft.
 In November 2018, Skinner became the second player in Sabres' history to score 20 goals before December, and the seventh player to score at least 20 goals in less than 27 games.
 On April 6, Skinner scored twice in the season finale against the Detroit Red Wings, upping his total to 40 goals scored on the season, the first time in his career that he has reached that mark.

 On June 7, 2019, Skinner re-signed with the Sabres on an eight-year, $72 million contract extension with an annual average of $9 million.
 He struggled under new head coach Ralph Krueger, receiving limited icetime and limited opportunities, scoring just 21 goals and 37 points in 102 games in the next 2 seasons.

 In 2021–22, Skinner enjoyed a bounce back season under new head coach Don Granato, scoring 33 goals and matching his career-high of 63 points for the fourth time.

 He received a three-game suspension for cross-checking Jake Guentzel of the Pittsburgh Penguins during an altercation between the Penguins and Sabres on December 9, 2022.

+In June 2024, rumors began circulating that Skinner’s time with the Buffalo Sabres could potentially be coming to an end.
+The left winger posted 24 goals and 22 assists in 74 games with the Sabres during the 2023–24 season.
+With Lindy Ruff replacing Don Granato as head coach, the possibility of a Skinner buyout seemed likely because Skinner did not fit the new coach’s scheme.
+On June 29, 2024, the Sabres announced that they would be buying out the remainder of Skinner’s contract, ending his tenure in Buffalo and rendering him a free agent.